ripred/Uno_R4_Space_Invaders/README.md

-# Space Invaders on the Uno R4 Wifi LED Matrix!
+# Space Invaders on the Uno R4 WiFi LED Matrix!

 Quick and Dirty Space Invaders on the Uno R4 WiFi LED Matrix!